Stealf-finance/backend-stealf/README.md

 ---

-At the moment, we are in the development phase to test the programs.
-They must be compiled separately and then tested with the files in the /tests folder.
+At the moment, we are in the development phase to test the programs they must be compiled separately and then tested with the files in the /tests folder.

 ---